imballinst/react-bs-datatable/README.md

 ## Next features/improvements

-- [ ] Sortable props for each column (in some cases, some columns can't/shouldn't be sorted)
+- [ ] Sortable props for each column instead of globally for every header
 - [ ] Checkbox for each row
 - [ ] Language diversity
 - [ ] Custom table classes (now, it's fixed to striped, responsive, and hover)